Plaquette-triplon analysis of magnetic disorder and order in a trimerized spin-1 Kagom\'e antiferromagnet

 From the triplon analysis performed in this paper, we find a stable TS ground state for the nearest-neighbor spin-1 KHA, in agreement with recent numerical studies~\cite{Liu2015, Picot2015, Changlani2015}.
 We also find this gapped TS phase over a range of second-neighbor interaction.
-Eventually, for sufficiently negative second-neighbor interaction, it undergoes a transition to the gapless phase with coplanar $120^\circ$-AF order with $\sqrt{3}\times\sqrt{3}$ structure.
-In this phase, the neighboring magnetic moments lie at $120^\circ$ angle relative to each other, and the magnetic unit-cell consists of three triangles.
-This AF order has been known to occur in the KHA model with second and third neighbor interactions for large spins~\cite{Harris1992,Chubukov1992}.
+Eventually, for sufficiently negative second-neighbor interaction, it undergoes a transition to the gapless phase with coplanar $120^\circ$-AF order with $\sqrt{3}\times\sqrt{3}$ structure, in which the neighboring magnetic moments lie at $120^\circ$ angle relative to each other, and the magnetic unit-cell consists of three triangles.
+This AF order has been known to occur in the KHA model for large spins with second and third neighbor interactions~\cite{Harris1992,Chubukov1992}.
 But here, we find it for spin-1, emerging spontaneously from the quantum disordered TS state.
-For positive second-neighbor interactions, we find a different coplanar AF order with ordering wavevector $\q=(0,0)$.
-In this phase, the magnetic moments on a triangle are of unequal magnitudes (two short and one long), and they form $120^\circ-2\delta$ (between the short moments), or $120^\circ+\delta$ angle (between the long and a short one).
-This AF order has not been discussed before in a Kagom\'e antiferromagnet, but here it emerges spontaneously.
-We discuss all of these results in detail in Sec~\ref{sec:discussion}, and conclude this paper with a summary in Sec~{\ref{sec:sum}}.
+For positive second-neighbor interaction, we find a different coplanar AF order with ordering wavevector $\q=(0,0)$.
+In this phase, the magnetic moments in a triangular unit-cell are of unequal magnitudes (two short and one long), and at a deviation of $\delta$ from the $120^\circ$ orientation (with $120^\circ-2\delta$ angle between the short moments, and $120^\circ+\delta$ between the long and the short ones).
+This AF order has not been discussed before in Kagom\'e antiferromagnets, but here it emerges spontaneously.
+We discuss these findings in detail in Sec~\ref{sec:discussion}, and conclude this work with a summary in Sec~{\ref{sec:sum}}.